·

 Just a stunning place to stop off and spend some extra time!
 Snorkels and swimmers at the ready, this is one of the best Cornwall beaches!

-Kynance Cove, A guide to the most beautiful beaches in Cornwall, England
+Kynance Cove, A guide to the most beautiful beaches in Cornwall, England | Beaches in Cornwall you need to visit

-9. Crantock Beach
+9. Crantock Beach, Cornwall

 Just a few minutes south of Newquay is Crantock Beach, this long stretch of golden sand sitting at the mouth of the Gannel estuary.
 I only popped down to walk my dog on the dog-friendly beach but whilst I was there I witnessed so many people hiring surfboards from the main National Trust car park and heading into the water!